 ARPU includes all users who have installed and used the app.
 ARPPU is if they have made at least one payment.
 While ARPDAU focuses on players who have actively engaged with your game every day.

 This is where you can start to spot interesting fluctuations.
 Do people spend more on the weekend?
 Are they spending more after you do a big ad push – which probably means they’re spending in their first few hours?
 Or does it not get affected by a surge of newbies?
 (You probably have just a few people spending a lot: these are your whales.)

 3. Get on the thinking cap

 Now you know if and when things change, you can start coming up with ideas.
 Maybe you offer a discount on weekdays to encourage people to spend during your bad periods?
-Maybe you switch up your model and add in a battle pass to get more people spending little amounts, and stop relying on those whales?
+Maybe you switch up your model, add in a battle pass to get more people to spend little amounts, and stop relying on those whales?
 Or maybe you just change up your prices and see if that’s the problem?

 Every game is different